brefphp/constructs/README.md

-# AWS CDK constructs for PHP applications on AWS Lambda
+# AWS CDK constructs for PHP on AWS Lambda

 The [Bref](https://bref.sh/) CDK constructs let you deploy serverless PHP applications on AWS Lambda using the AWS CDK.